wasmcompute/wasmcompute.com/documents/README.md

 wasmcompute's servers. `Publish` only saves the application there with a version tag.
 Once on the server though, we can then trigger a deployment.

-Wasmcompute allows muiltple different versions to be deployed to, thus allowing for teams to debug muiltple versions of their applications.
+Wasmcompute allows multiple different versions to be deployed to, thus allowing for teams to debug multiple versions of their applications.
 However, if a change to the database migrations occur, all pervious applications except for the latest one will become `tanited` and wasmcompute will not allow you to deploy them until you manually `untaint` them.